 As a bride, you're well aware that being a bridesmaid definitely isn't cheap.
 But you also just can't help yourself: you really, really want your girls to look out of this world in their dresses.
 So what's a conflicted bride to do?
-Get creative, that's what!
-Turns out, there are tons of ways to help your bridesmaids save some dough on their dresses without sacrificing quality, a cohesive look or bleeding their bank accounts dry.
+Get creative!
+Turns out, there are tons of ways to help your bridesmaids save some dough on their dresses without sacrificing quality, a cohesive look, or bleeding their bank accounts dry.

 Within reason, of course!
 Instead of picking out a specific dress for each girl, decide on a designated color (or range of colors), and give your bridesmaids the freedom to choose their own, suggests Emmy Award-winning stylist, David Zyla.
 This way, "Each woman can comfortably shop within her budget and feel so much more beautiful in a neckline, silhouette and fabric that really suit her."

 To ensure everyone's on the same page, however, wedding planner Lynn D'Ascanio of D'Asigner Events advises hitting up your local paint store and selecting your color palette from the paint chips.
 "Then, give a color sample to each bridesmaid so she can choose her dress within the several shade variations on the paper strip."

 They're not just for wedding dresses!
 If you do your homework, your bridesmaids could score decent discounts on their dresses too.
 "What's great about trunk shows is that the entire collection will be on display so there will be more options to choose from," explains celebrity wedding and event planner Danielle Rothweiler of Rothweiler Event Design.
 "Bridesmaids can save anywhere from 10-20 percent off the dress if they buy that day."